lggomez/cachecontrol-lite/README.md

 # cachecontrol-lite
-Simple gingonic middleware for Cache-Control headers on responses
+Simple middleware for Cache-Control headers on responses for gingonic and chi routers

 ### Basic Usage